Gabmeister05/Personal-Python-Projects/README.md

 # URL Decoder
-This repository contains a python program for decoding and griding ascii via google docs url and the cartesian coordinate system.
+This repository contains a Python program for decoding and gridding ascii via google docs url and the cartesian coordinate system.

 # How to run

-It's very simple and straightforward, when the program is run it'll ask for a url
+Simple and straightforward, when the program is run it'll ask for a url

-If you're going to run this program, I suggest to install the following libraires: requests and BeautifulSoup
+If you're going to run this program, I suggest to install the following libraries: requests and BeautifulSoup

-E.g. pip install requests beautifulsoup4
+E.g. \pip install requests beautifulsoup4\

 Here's how the program works